Within the Virginia Administrative Code, dyslexia is defined as:

 Journey Into Dyslexia (a video) and The Big Picture: Rethinking Dyslexia (a video) provide a view of the challenges and celebrations of dyslexia.
 These videos may be purchased from a number of online sources.
 Consider watching one of these videos to learn more about dyslexia.

 Contact the Dyslexia Advisor in your area or division and ask about any events that may be happening to provide information about dyslexia.
+Contact vbidacopres1@gmail.com if you are unclear who the Dyslexia Advisor is in your area or look for this information on your school division’s website.

 Organizations that Support Dyslexia Awareness and Appropriate Reading Instruction: